-A LOI is required to submit a CFAR Pilot Grant and will include the following information:
+The LOI should and will include the following information:

-- 1. Name and email of the Principal Investigator(s)
+- 1. Name, department, position and email of the Principal Investigator(s)

 - 2. Names of other key personnel

 - 3. Descriptive title of proposed research

 - 4. Abstract

 - 5. This is the appropriate time to request pre-submission services.
 See CFAR pre-award Core Services below.

-Submit your LOI THROUGH THIS FORM on or before February 28, 2023.
+Submit your LOI THROUGH THIS FORM on or before February 19, 2024.